 Who carries out the review?

-HMRC's internal reviews are carried out by someone within HMRC who is independent of the original HMRC decision-maker.
-That means the reviewer is not within the management chain of the original decision maker, and is often located elsewhere.
+HMRC's internal reviews are carried out centrally from their Solicitors Office and Legal Services team, by someone within HMRC who is independent of the original HMRC decision-maker.
+That means the reviewer is not within the management chain of the original decision maker

 Compliance reviews, for example, where you are challenging HMRC's wish to inspect documents or other things at your premises, are generally dealt with by someone removed from the original decision, in what HMRC call their ‘local compliance offices’, although in reality they might not be ‘local’ to you at all.